 These issues started as I was driving into the appointment itself.
 I got an email from my nurse saying "Did you make an appointment for the ultrasound today?!?
 The Austin nurses say they don't have you on the books."

 Despite that, when I got there, the nurse greeted me and was incredibly sweet.
-Yes, this is the same nurse who told me I had an ectopic pregnancy in February when I did not.
-She was very nice and enthusiastic and she even told me I looked awesome and had noticed I had lost weight (27 pounds now!)
+She was enthusiastic and even told me I looked awesome and had noticed I had lost weight (27 pounds now!)

 When we were preparing for the ultrasound, she said "How exciting!
 Today's your baseline!
 If all looks good, tomorrow you can start the gonadotropins."
-Huh?
-This is a frozen donor embryo cycle.
-And beside that, my ovaries don't even respond to Gonadotropins.
-I told her this, and she apologized and said it was written into my chart.
-No biggie I guess.
+Oops.
+I reminded her this was a frozen cycle.
+She apologized for he mistake and said it was written into my chart.
+No biggie.

 She checked my lining and then she moved on to check my ovaries for cysts.
 She checked the left ovary, and she said "Wow, you weren't kidding about your ovaries not working!"
+Sad reminder that my ovaries are just for decoration.
 I guess she could only count two follicles.
 Thankfully, no cysts on my left ovary.
 And she couldn't find the right ovary.

 Well, at least this has a happy ending and I'm on my merry way.
 Onwards and upwards!